 - i.
 Where the installation of electronic communications equipment and cabinets are required to deliver high quality communications infrastructure, such installations should be sympathetically designed and camouflaged where appropriate. - ii.
-Erection of new radio or telecommunications mast or base station will in principle be opposed unless in full compliance with Arun District Council's policy on Telecommunications and KPNP7, and where operationally and technically possible, the siting of telecommunications equipment should aim to avoid sensitive landscape such as that depicted in the Arun Landscape Constraints map 7(ii) - iii.
+Erection of new radio or telecommunications mast or base station are in full compliance with Arun District Council's policy on Telecommunications and KPNP7, and where operationally and technically possible, the siting of telecommunications equipment should aim to avoid sensitive landscape such as that depicted in the Arun Landscape constraints map 7(iii). - iii.
 Any new residential development must be connected to high quality communications infrastructure to ensure that fibre optic or other cabling does not need to be retrofitted.

-(Conformity Reference: Arun Local Plan 2003 DEV8 & 41, 2012 Policies SP5 and DM4 ; and NPPF 2012, paras 28 & 43)
+(Conformity Reference: Arun Local Plan 2003 DEV8 & 41, 2012 Policies SP5 and DM4; and NPPF 2012, paras 28 & 43)